 Mozambique - - Sharks: Drafting of the NPOA-Shark started in 2016.
-At this stage, baseline and risk assessments have been performed and the relevant information of coastal, pelagic and demersal shark species along the Mozambican coast has been gathered.
-These assessments are now being considered in the draft of the NPOA.
-This is an ongoing process.
+At this stage, a baseline assessment was performed and the relevant information of coastal, pelagic and demersal shark species along the Mozambican coast was gathered.
+The ongoing process is expected to be completed by the end of 2018.
 Seabirds: Mozambique is regularly briefing the Masters of their fishing vessels on the mandatory requirement to report any seabird interaction with longliner fleet.
 Marine turtles: see above.
-Oman, Sultanate of Sharks: An NPOA-sharks is currently being drafted and is due to be finalized in 2017 Seabirds: Not yet initiated.
+Oman, Sultanate of Sharks: The drafting of an NPOA-sharks started in 2017 but has not yet been finalised.
+Seabirds: Not yet initiated.
 Marine turtles: The law does not allow the catch of sea turtles, and the fishermen are requested to release any hooked or entangled turtle.
 The longline fleet are required to carry out the line cutters and de-hookers.
 Sharks: A stakeholder consultation workshop was conducted in 2016 to review the actions of the draft NPOA - Sharks.
-The draft NPOA was circulated to the key stakeholders and comments were received with an end-date of 30 June 2016.
-The final version of the NPOA - Sharks has been submitted to the provincial fisheries departments for endorsement.
+The final version of the NPOA - Sharks has been submitted to the provincial fisheries departments for endorsement but has not yet been finalised.
 Meanwhile, the provincial fisheries departments have passed notification on catch, trade and/or retention of sharks including Thresher sharks, hammerheads, oceanic whitetip, whale sharks, guitarfishes, sawfishes, wedgefishes and mobulids.
 Sharks are landed with the fins attached and each and every part of the body of sharks are utilised.
-Pakistan Seabirds: Pakistan considers that seabird interactions are not a problem for the Pakistani fishing fleet as the tuna fishing operations do not include longline vessels.
-Marine turtles: Pakistan has already framed Regulations regarding the prohibition of catching and retaining marine turtles.
+Seabirds: Pakistan considers that seabird interactions are not a problem for the Pakistani fishing fleet as the tuna fishing operations do not include longline vessels.
+Pakistan Marine turtles: Pakistan has already framed Regulations regarding the prohibition of catching and retaining marine turtles.
 As regards to the reduction of marine turtle bycatch by gillnetters; presently Marine Fisheries Department (MFD) in collaboration with International Union for Conservation of Nature (IUCN) Pakistan, is undertaking an assessment.
 Stakeholder Coordination Committee Meeting was conducted on 10 th September 2014.
 The "Turtle Assessment Report (TAR)" will be finalized by February 2015 and necessary guidelines / action plan will be finalized by June 2015.
 As per clause-5 (c) of Pakistan Fish Inspection & Quality Control Act, 1997, "Aquatic turtles, tortoises, snakes, mammals including dugongs, dolphins, porpoises and whales etc" are totally forbidden for export and domestic consumption.
 Pakistan is also in the process of drafting a NPOA for cetaceans.